How to Make the Supercorder Straight Flute

 Reaming the Body

 Many or most manufacturers have custom fluted reamers.
-I don't see the need myself.
+I don't see the need myself - at least not for a few instruments.
+The mild steel will dull pretty quickly, and filing it will gradually alter the bore profile.

 Reamers, top to bottom: